AndrewMead10/git-diff-viewer.nvim/README.md

 ## Usage

-- Switch branches with `git checkout`, `git switch`, or any tooling.
-The plugin detects the HEAD change and opens a fresh tab containing one diff buffer per unstaged file (each buffer named after the file).
+- Press `<leader>agt` (or `:GitDiffViewerToggle`) to show diffs for unstaged changes on your current branch.
+A new tab opens with one diff buffer per unstaged file (each buffer named after the file).
-- While focused on a diff buffer, press `<leader>ada` to stage the file and refresh the view.
+- While focused on a diff buffer, press `<leader>aga` to stage the file and refresh the view.
-- Press `<leader>adr` (or `:GitDiffViewerRefresh`) anytime to re-render the diffs after external changes.
+- Press `<leader>agr` (or `:GitDiffViewerRefresh`) anytime to re-render the diffs after external changes.
-- Press `<leader>adf` inside a diff buffer to swap into a whole-file diff (without the `diff --git`/`index` headers) for easier reading.
+- Press `<leader>agf` inside a diff buffer to swap into a whole-file diff (without the `diff --git`/`index` headers) for easier reading.
-- Use `<leader>ag` (or `:GitDiffViewerToggle`) to disable the watcher and restore your previous buffers.
+- Use `<leader>agt` (or `:GitDiffViewerToggle`) again to hide the diff view.
+The diff tab is closed, but file buffers remain open in the editor.

 ## Notes

 - The plugin only lists files with unstaged modifications (including untracked files).
 Stage or discard changes to remove them from the view.
 - `open_in_tab = false` keeps the diffs in the current tab if you prefer a simpler layout.
-- When disabling the plugin we re-add your previous buffers via `:badd` so they reappear in your buffer list; reopen them manually if you need their windows rebuilt.
-- We wait for Git lock files (e.g. `.git/index.lock`) to disappear before refreshing so branch switches and other Git operations can finish cleanly.
+- When hiding the diff view, the diff tab is closed but all file buffers remain available in your buffer list for easy access.

 ## Roadmap